ipython/ipython-in-depth/Exercise-2/Exercise-2.md

 Keep in mind, if something is not intuitive, or not in the place you expected it, write it down (for example on the red sticky note), and give it to us at the break.

-## Files + consoles
+## Running things

-- binding multiple documents to the same kernel
+- Binding multiple documents to the same kernel
     - Notebook + console workflow
     - Markdown + console workflow
     - Python code file + console workflow
-    - Open in classic notebook, modify, save and reopen in Lab.
+    - Open notebook in classic notebook, modify, save and reopen in Lab (hint: look in Help menu)
     - Try creating new document/notebook/terminal/console
+    - Open two notebooks with the same kernel
+    - Go to the Running tab to shut down all kernels

 - Try arranging different layout, and refresh the page.
 Get a feeling of which layout element persist across refresh
 - Try to find information about "single-document mode"

-- Look in the help menu how to open same notebook in classic notebook